How To Use A POS System Offline & Top Systems We Recommend

 POS systems and credit card processing companies that support offline payments make no guarantees or offer any sort of insurance or protection against loss, so if you intend to run offline payments, be aware that you are accepting the risk.

 The second concern is whether it’s even safe to store credit card information in an offline transaction.
 The good news is that as long as you are following PCI compliance guidelines, processing an offline credit card payment does not in any way compromise your customers’ card information.
 The credit card reader or terminal reads the card data and encrypts it immediately.
-That information can only be decrypted when it is sent on to the credit card processing company.
+That information can only be decrypted when it is sent to the credit card processing company.

 How To Find The Best Offline POS